openshift-online/ocm-support-cli/README.md

 ##### Examples

-* Patch subscriptions and change the support level to Self-Support for subscriptions with 'Reserved' status (no dry run) `echo '{ "support_level": "Self-Support" }' | ocm support patch subs "status='Reserved'" --dryRun=false`
+* Patch accounts and change the last name to 'Doe' for accounts with username ending with 'doe' (no dry run) `echo '{ "last_name": "Doe" }' | ocm support patch accs "username like '%doe'" --dryRun=false`
-* Patch all subscriptions of an organization and change the status to Archived (no dry run and set maxRecords more than the actual number of affected records) `echo '{ "status": "Archived" }' | ocm support patch subs "organization_id='[orgID]' --dryRun=false --maxRecords=1000`

-#### Patching organization
+#### Patching account

-Use the `organization` subcommand to patch an organization by passing the ID.
+Use the `account` subcommand to patch an account by passing the ID.
 Pass the JSON body for the patch request in terminal using `echo '{<PATCH_BODY>}' | ` before the actual command.
-By default, the dry run flag will be enabled.
+By default the dry run flag will be enabled.
 Pass `dryRun=false` flag to actually patch the resource.

-The following flags are available for `patch organizations`:
+The following flags are available for `patch account`:

 ```
 --dryRun                     If false, it will execute the patch command call in instead of a dry run.